shock1824/maimoviecompressor/README.md

 KEY is the thing to give you access to decrypt the files.

 CPU and THREADS is basically setting how many cores or threads you want to use to process it.

+INTEL GPU version only works on the Dedicated gpus